0x00002a/DeadlyAccel/README.md

 - Highly customisable
 	- How much damage is reduced by for cockpits (cushioning)
 	- Safe point (when do you start taking damage)
-	- Scaling base (logarithmic base to use for damage scaling)
+	- Scaling base (exponent to use for damage scaling)
 	- Whether to ignore jetpack or not (vanilla jetpack exherts >3g of force when using dampers)
 - Warnings when exceeding limit (in case you didn't notice the red borders and sound effects)
 - Changes how you fight and build ships (no more 180 hairpins at 100m/s)